karensuzue/Maze/README.md

 Junior I.S project at the College of Wooster.
 Algorithms are taken from Jamis Buck's Mazes for Programmers.

 ## To do list
-* Build GUI with Tkinter, display buttons for each algorithm with generated maze image in the middle
 * Fix Prim's Algorithm

 ## Preliminary Software Details